rekcurd/python-client/README.md

 # drucker-client
 Drucker is a framework of serving machine learning module.
-Drucker makes it easy to serve, manage and integrate your ML models into your existing services.
-Moreover, Drucker can be used on Kubernetes.
-This project is a SDK for accessing Drucker service of your ML module.
-All you need is initializing ```DruckerWorkerClient``` class.
+Drucker client is a SDK for accessing Drucker.

 ## Parent Project
 https://github.com/drucker/drucker-parent